-But the experts believe that oxytocin is not really a “love drug.”
+But experts believe that oxytocin is not really a “love drug.”

-Rather, it amplifies many emotions, causing both positive and negative effects on relationships.
+More accurately, it is an emotion amplifier, causing both positive and negative effects on relationships.

 Sex, hugs, massages, and even cuddles with your pet can give you the warm glow of an oxytocin boost.